 - (a) The candidate must pass the two evaluations as well as the rigorosum and have a final grade. - (b) The dissertation must be published.
 In order of preference, the best venue of publication is a recognized academic publisher or a university press with global or national reputation and distribution.
 The next venue would be publication by a commercial press.
 The least preferable venue would be ProQuest or a similar recognized academic venue which would microfilm the manuscript, save it digitally, and create a PDF version, but manufacture copies only upon prepayment or on demand. - (c) The J.S.D.
 Committee has to approve a candidate's planned publication venue prior to its being chosen.
-If that prior approval is not secured, the degree may not be granted. - (d) Upon approval of the publication venue, and in the case of publication with a recognized academic publishing house, a university press, a commercial publisher, or
+If that prior approval is not secured, the degree may not be granted.

-ProQuest, publication is considered proven by the submission of a signed and binding publication contract.

-- (e) The final publication must contain a reference to St. Thomas University in the first page at "Acknowledgments."
+- (d) Upon approval of the publication venue, and in the case of publication with a recognized academic publishing house, a university press, a commercial publisher, or ProQuest, publication is considered proven by the submission of a signed and binding publication contract. - (e) The final publication must contain a reference to St. Thomas University in the first page at "Acknowledgments."
 The suggested language is as follows: "This book is an edited and updated version of my J.S.D. thesis in Intercultural Human Rights at St. Thomas University in Miami, Florida."
-This acknowledgement constitutes a condition on the publication attached to the granting of the J.S.D. degree, and if violated it will incur attendant consequences for the granting of the degree itself, or revocation of the degree, if granted prior to the publication. - (f) Regardless of what publication venue is being chosen, the degree will only be granted upon submission of five printed copies of the dissertation to the J.S.D.
+This acknowledgment constitutes a condition on the publication attached to the granting of the J.S.D. degree, and if violated, the J.S.D.
+Committee may revoke the degree. - (f) Regardless of what publication venue is being chosen, candidates have to submit, within two months of publication, five printed copies of the published book to the J.S.D.
 Committee.
+If this condition is violated, the J.S.D.
+Committee may revoke the degree.